Refining records boost Reliance profits, 4G plan on track

 Reliance’s telecoms business is building India’s biggest fourth-generation (4G) broadband network and plans a December launch for its Jio brand.

-It said on Friday it had the network in place and had thousands of professionals testing the system, covering a million kilometres a day.
+It said on Friday it had the network in place and had thousands of professionals testing the system, covering a million kilometers a day.

 “We now have close to 10,000 testers in the field, and this is getting enhanced,” said Anshuman Thakur, a former investment banker who joined Reliance to advise on telecoms strategy.